Hans-Bananendans/CubeSat-Mission-Planner/README.md

 # CubeSat-Mission-Planner
 A Python-based tool to schedule satellite missions and simulate the resulting power behaviour.
-This tool was developed to help in the mission design of the [Da Vinci CubeSat](https://davincisatellite.nl/).
+This tool was developed to help with the design of the [Da Vinci CubeSat](https://davincisatellite.nl/).
 As part of the mission design of this satellite, there existed a need to propagate a schedule of mission segments over time and verify the viability of such a schedule in terms of power behaviour.
 This tool facilitates such verification, although its accuracy is strongly dependent on the quality of the input data.

 ## Index
  - [Getting Started](https://github.com/Hans-Bananendans/CubeSat-Mission-Planner#getting-started)